 Trim excess fat from the steak and season with salt and pepper.
 Marinate

 for four hours, if desired.
-Grill on high heat, or cook in a really, really hot cast iron pan, turning occasionally, until inside temperature reaches 125 degrees and outside is well browned and slightly charred around the edges.
+Grill on high heat, or cook in a really, really hot cast iron pan, turning occasionally, until inside temperature reaches approximately 110 degrees, and the outside is well browned and slightly charred around the edges.
 The trick here is the very high heat!
 Pittsburgh steak is often called "black and blue."
 It should be practically charred on the outside (black), while the center remains cold and rare (blue).